KXLF-TV: SJL, Cordillera, and Scripps ownership

 In 1984, Sample sold the MTN stations to SJL, Inc. for $20 million; KXLF radio was concurrently sold to separate interests and changed call signs.
 On June 3, KXLF-TV returned to a primary CBS affiliation as the entire MTN network standardized with CBS.

 SJL sold KXLF, KPAX-TV, and KRTV to the Evening Post Publishing Company, through its Cordillera Communications subsidiary, for $24 million in 1986.
-While the stations were separated from KTVQ in ownership, the Montana Television Network continued much the way it had, and the stations continued to share news segments and stories.
+While the stations were separated from KTVQ (the former KOOK-TV) in ownership, the Montana Television Network continued much the way it had, and the stations continued to share news segments and stories.

-During the early 2000s, KXLF-TV had a secondary affiliation with UPN; the network shut down in 2006 as part of the formation of The CW, which is seen on a digital subchannel of KXLF and KBZK.
+During the early 2000s, KXLF-TV had a secondary affiliation with UPN; the network shut down in 2006 as part of the formation of The CW, which was seen on a digital subchannel of KXLF and KBZK.
 After the DTV conversion on June 12, 2009, KXLF was one of more than 10 stations asking for a power increase because of the problems with VHF digital signals, particularly low-VHF frequencies.
 Between 2003 and 2009, responsibility for the Helena repeater, by then KXLH-LP, was transferred from Butte to Great Falls.

 In 1993, Evening Post acquired Bozeman station KCTZ (channel 7), a separate ABC affiliate associated with KSVI of Billings, and made it a satellite of KXLF-TV; two Cordillera-owned translators, K26DE (channel 26) in Bozeman and K43DU (channel 43) in Butte, then began carrying most of KSVI's programming (including ABC programming), as well as local Bozeman newscasts produced by Cordillera.
 After KWYB (channel 18) signed on in September 1996 and took the ABC affiliation in the Butte-Bozeman market, K43DU was taken off-the-air; on October 31, after K26DE's ABC affiliation ended in advance of the launch of KWYB repeater K28FB (channel 28, now KWYB-LD), KCTZ became a Fox affiliate, and channel 26 became a repeater of KXLF.
 During this time, channel 7 also took on a secondary affiliation with UPN.

 KCTZ dropped Fox on August 21, 2000, saying that the network usually generated lower ratings than the Big Three networks in smaller markets, and once again became a satellite of KXLF-TV (though with separate advertising) and changed its call letters to KBZK.

 Scripps acquired 15 of the 16 stations owned by Cordillera Communications (the former Evening Post station group), including all of MTN, in 2019.
 In 2021, Scripps filed to switch all of the full-power MTN stations, including KRTV, from the VHF to the UHF band in order to improve reception; it requested and received channel 15 for KXLF-TV.
 The changeover was completed in October 2025.